Andesha/ViewClust/docs/usage.rst

 This example script is a sample of what could be used to generate a RAC summary.
 Input in this case is a csv file of the following form: account,core_award,core_eqv_award.
-The final output of this sample uses additional ViewClust helper functions to build folders containing the instantaneous and cumulative job states plotted against their respective targets for each account.
-Two additional pages are created.
-One, plotting the distance from target of an account on the same axis as other accounts.
-Two, a helper HTML page which is built to serve as a home page for the summary.

 The example is provided with comments describing what could be changed here::